dkian214/Copilot-Dev-Practices-GHU23/EXERCISE.md

 ## Improve test code to function

 We'd like to get more how-tos in the next step, and it's time find some documentation about `IP2Location`.
-Ask Copilot Chat:
+In Codespaces, ask Copilot Chat in IDE:
 ```
 Share the link to npm ip2location-nodejs documentation
 ```